sametz/chem-coding/guides/choosing_a_language.md

 A final consideration is JavaScript (plus HTML and css), which is useful in many of the contexts listed later in this guide.

-{TODO: order list subjectively from most to least interest that most chemists would have in the activity}

 ### Data Collection, Cleaning, Processing, and Visualization

 Python and [R](https://www.tidyverse.org/) are excellent choices.